nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 This feature is facilitated by the `AddOrderCommand`, which extends from the `MultiLevelCommand` class.
 The user will enter multiple rounds of input before an `Order` is successfully added to the system.

-Given below is an example usage scenario and how the add order mechanism behaves at each step.
-We assume that the user has already added some inventory items to be tracked by the system, such that our initial state before the add order command is initiated, is illustrated as such.
+Before giving an example usage scenario, lets assume that the user has already added some inventory items to be tracked by the system, but has not added any orders yet.
+Hence that our initial state before the add order command is initiated, is illustrated as such.

 ![AddOrderState0](images/developer-guide/AddOrderState0.png)

+Given below is an example usage scenario that works with the given model state as depicted above, and how the add order mechanism behaves at each step.

 Step 1.
 The user enters the following input into the UI's command box:
 `addo n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25`.
 This instantiates an `AddOrderCommand`, that references